White paper

 This layer consists of 10 fine crossover lines that connect the red signal paths and complete the circuitry.

-Figure 8: Layer 3 schematic
+Figure 8: Top conductive layer schematic

 Ink ACI SS1109 stretchable silver ink